-5.2 What Is This Turing Machine Doing?
+5.1 What Is This Turing Machine Doing?

-Here is a question to consider: Are such propositions about numbers?
-Or are they about numerals?
 What do Turing machines compute with?
 For that matter, what do we compute with?
-This is not the place for us to get into a discussion of nominalism in mathematics, though it is worth pointing out that our common thread seems to lead us there.
+This is not the place for us to get into a discussion of nominalism in mathematics, though our common thread leads there.